Amelia Simmons: American Cookery

 Simmons' cookbook, American Cookery was published in 1796.
 During this period, all cookbooks used in the colonies were British.
 The book contained practical recipes that catered to the wider American audience as well as meals that appealed to those who had larger budget as it taught its readers "how to eat simply but sumptuously".
 This work is considered significant for addressing the deficiencies of extant British cookbooks since it understood American culture.
 The cookbook was described as a place that acknowledged British heritage and introduced a new kind of cuisine and citizen cook.
 Its preface claimed that it was "adapted to this country".
-While it contained recipes copied from British cookbooks, it also included meals that had indigenous American recipes or meals that substituted native American ingredients.
+While a majority of the recipes were copied from British cookbooks, it also included meals that had indigenous American recipes or meals that substituted native American ingredients.
 Several of the recipes in the cookbook that were copied from British sources were largely from the works of Susannah Carter.
 Simmons copied her entries on creams and syllabubs but she introduced new ingredients such as cornmeal, pumpkins, and molasses.
 Such copying was said to be commonplace and Simmons' recipes also suffered from the same practice later on.

 The United States Library of Congress, owning one of the only four known first edition copies, designated the American Cookery as one of "88 Books That Shaped America".

-Cupcakes

-In American Cookery is the first recorded recipe of the cupcake.
-It is thought to have been invented by Simmons as a single-serve cake as she often spent her birthday alone.